Find the answers to some of the most frequently asked questions here.

 We focus on the essential needs of babies and young children.
 Please check this list of organisations where your donation could be directed.

 How do I find out what is most needed?

 Yes please!
 St Kilda Mums has been endorsed by the ATO as a Deductible Gift Recipient.
 This means that if you donate money to St Kilda Mums, any donation over $2 is tax deductible and you will receive a receipt to reflect this.
 Click here to make a donation online.

 What will you do with cash donations?

 We ensure that every quality donation we receive can be rehomed by making it safe and complete.
-For example we can take a donation of a cot, check that it meet safety standards, buy a brand new mattress, and rehome with a beautiful bundle of pre-loved clothing and bedding.
+For example we can take a donation of a cot, check that it meets safety standards, buy a brand new mattress, and rehome it with a beautiful bundle of pre-loved clothing and bedding.
 We also need money to buy spare parts for items like prams and highchairs so they meet the latest safety recommendations.

 Just wondering what number to call when I see prams, cots, change tables etc out on the nature strip?